exasol/script-languages/src/README.md

 For the language support:

 - Python 2.7 or Python 3.6 for pythoncontainer
+    - for Python 3 the build requires [Numpy](http://www.numpy.org/) in addition for the [Pandas Dataframe Support](../flavors/docs/py_dataframe.md)
 - OpenJDK 9 or 11 for javacontainer
 - R 3.4 or 3.5 for the rcontainer

 ## Start a build

 The exaudfclient is a multi-language projects.
 Therefore, we are using [Bazel](https://docs.bazel.build/versions/master/bazel-overview.html) as build system, because it provide build support for many languages and allows to mix these languages.
-Because the exaudfclient has language bindings to Python, Java and R, we need specify where Bazel can find the correponding library- and header-files.
+Because the exaudfclient has language bindings to Python 2/3, Java and R, we need specify where Bazel can find the correponding library- and header-files.
 This is done by Environment Variables.

 For executing the build locally, you can use the script